chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 if both endpoints have mutually authenticated and traffic between these peers is encrypted.

-If an RPC client sends an RPC transaction whose RPC auth flavor is either AUTH_NONE or AUTH_SYS and the underlying transport does not provide the required additional security services as indicated above, the RPC server MUST reject the RPC Call and reply with a reply_stat of MSG_DENIED, a reject_stat of AUTH_ERR, and an auth_stat of AUTH_TOOWEAK.
+If an RPC client sends an RPC transaction using one of these pseudo-flavors and the underlying transport does not provide the required additional security services as indicated above, the RPC server MUST reject the RPC Call and reply with a reply_stat of MSG_DENIED, a reject_stat of AUTH_ERR, and an auth_stat of AUTH_TOOWEAK.

-{:aside}
-> Or a specific auth_stat for this case can be allocated.

 # Channel Binding